Audiobook: India

 Audiobooks in India started to appear somewhat later than in the rest of the world.
 Only by 2010 did Audiobooks gain mainstream popularity in the Indian market.
 This is primarily due to lack of previous organized efforts on the part of publishers and authors.
 The marketing efforts and availability of Audiobooks has made India as one of the fastest growing Audiobooks markets in the world.

 The lifestyle of urban Indian population and one of the highest daily commute time in the world has also helped in making Audiobooks popular in the region.
 Business and Self Help books have widespread appeal and have been more popular than fiction/non-fiction.
 This is because Audiobooks are primarily seen as an avenue for self-improvement and education, rather than entertainment.

-Audio books are being released in various Indian languages.
+Audiobooks are being released in various Indian languages.
 In Malayalam, the first audio novel, titled Ouija Board, was released by Kathacafe in 2018.

-Now Indian companies are working towards Audio Books generation in the Indian Vernacular Languages.
-Listen Stories By Sahitya Chintan is an Android audio book library allowing listing 1000+ Hindi Audio Books.
-They are offering ample audio books freely.
-To access the entire catalog they are charging nominal membership of Rs.
-199/ Year for Indian audio book listener and $5.99/Year for Rest of World.
+South Korea

+In the Korean publishing sector, since the audiobook business began in 2000, it has disappeared due to its failure to achieve meaningful results.

+Nearly 20 years later, interest in mobile has increased in 2019, but there are still tasks to be solved.

+First, Audiobook lacked a lot of policy support related to the industry, and secondly, Audiobook production environment infrastructure was insufficient.
+Third, research and technology development, such as academia, has not been active in order to continue to grow as an Audiobook industry.